vigneshshanmugam/script-order/README.md

 * `External Sync` - Synchronous, Ordered and parser blocking
 * `External Async` - Asynchronous, Unordered and non-blocking
 * `External Defer` - Non-blocking, but will be executed before DOMContentLoaded event
-* `Dynamic` - Not identified by speculative parser.
+* `Dynamic` - Not identified by speculative/lookahead parser.

 ### Gotchas